 6. Keep it simple

-‘Also bear in mind that a contemporary approach is not to everyone’s taste.
-Personal tastes and approaches in style are best applied in the final decoration and interior design.’
+'Also bear in mind that a contemporary approach is not to everyone’s taste.
+It's best to apply personal tastes and approaches in style in the final decoration and interior design stage.'

 7. Work with the foundations